UX & UI Design

 The home screen redesign addresses all of the previous issues:

 - Data is displayed in a bar graph along with how the percentage completion of the user's goal

-- The arrows to see previous/next days are next to the date
+- Arrows to see previous/next days are next to the date

-- The Trends link is in the tab bar at the bottom.
-In addition, tapping on the bar graphs also takes the user to the Trends page for a breakdown of his/her data
+- Trends link is in the tab bar at the bottom.
+Tapping on the bar graphs also takes the user to the Trends page for a breakdown of his/her data

 - Coach can be turned on and off directly on the home screen.
 The user also sees a live report of his/her posture in the timer to the right

-- The Lumo Lift header reminds the user of the app s/he is in
+- The Lumo Lift header adds branding to the app

 Version 1: Horizontal Bars